Microsoft Teams has begun to replace Skype for Business Online. This change is progressing in waves and the first one started already 1.10.2018.

 Is your organization ready for the transition?
 Do your users know what is going to change?

-Even if your organization will not be in the first wave of the November migration offer, it is a good idea to start planning now – when and how your organization will migrate from Skype for Business to Teams.
+Today is a good idea to start planning migration from Skype for Business Online into Microsoft Teams.
 Early planning gives you good control and time to educate and motivate your employees for the upcoming change.
 You can do the migration by yourself or use your partner to help you out.

-Microsoft Teams is a great tool that can help you boost collaboration, innovation and transparency in your organization.
-It is, after all, your interface to information work.
+Microsoft Teams is a great tool that can help you change your meeting habits and boost collaboration, innovation and transparency in your organization.
+It is, after all, your hub for teamwork.
+Forrester's study "The Total Economic Impact of Microsoft Teams" is a good read how Teams can affect business and productivity positively.
+Teams already has 13+ million daily active users.

 Skype for Business to Teams migration is technically a small change in online environment.
 But for your employees the change is huge.